MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/Running-a-Service-Level-Tracking-Report.md

 ### To generate a Service Level Tracking Summary report

-1. Open the Operations console with an account that is a member of the Operations Manager Administrators user role.
+1. Open the Operations console with an account that is a member of the Operations Manager&nbsp;Administrators user role.

 2. In the Reporting workspace, click **Microsoft Service Level Report Library**.